 Dept. of Political Science

 I am an Assistant Professor in the Department of Political Science at Rutgers University-Newark.
 Prior to joining Rutgers, I was a postdoctoral fellow at the Watson Institute for International and Public Affairs at Brown University.
 I received my Ph.D. from the Department of Government at Cornell University in 2015, and earned an MA in Teaching from Brown University, and a BA in Political Science and Economics from Swarthmore College.
-I conducted more than two years of fieldwork in Mexico and Colombia, and previously worked as a human rights accompanier in Colombia.
+I have conducted extensive fieldwork in Mexico and Colombia, and previously worked as a human rights accompanier in Colombia.
 My research has received funding from the National Science Foundation, the Inter-American Foundation, the Fulbright Garcia-Robles program, and the Social Science Research Council.

 I teach courses related to international relations, comparative politics, social movements, human rights, Latin American politics, and research methods.